 Members of the Division of Paleobotany are working on multiple projects that include studies of fossil plants and fungi from Antarctica and other sites around the world.

 One of these projects is designed to examine the fungal diversity within the Rhynie chert ecosystem and to describe new forms and types of interactions between the fungi and other organisms (e.g., cyanobacteria, algae, land plants).

 Another project is examining various fungi in leaf mats and plant organs from the Permian and Triassic of Antarctica and will represent the first compressive study of fungi from this region during these time periods.

 Another project focuses on a structurally preserved pollen cone from the Jurassic of Antarctica that not only expands the range of the plant group that produced the cone, but provides new details about the organization of this reproductive structure.

 T.N.
 Taylor and E.L.
 Taylor, together with colleague Michael Krings from Munich, Germany have just finished a book manuscript - Fossil Fungi - that will be published late in 2014 by Academic Press.

 During November and December of 2014 we will launch the second phase of our expedition to several collecting sites in southern Victoria Land and the Prince Albert Mountains in the Transantarctic Mountains.
-This expedition will include members of the Division of Paleobotany together with colleagues from France, Germany, Fiji, and several other academic institutions in the USA.
+This expedition will include members of the Division of Paleobotany together with colleagues from France, Germany, Fiji, Argentina and several other academic institutions in the USA.
 The field team during 2014-2015 will focus primarily on collecting various types of plant fossils of Jurassic age but opportunities for collecting additional Permian and Triassic fossils will also be pursued.